joshualibrarian/wim/doc/protocol.md

-If so, we will know for certan and behave accordingly, making it's deliveries packaged up as standard emails, with attachments as needed, and not making any requests.
+If so, we will know for certain and behave accordingly, making it's deliveries packaged up as standard emails, with attachments as needed, and not making any requests.
 If our server is connected to by an SMTP server with a delivery, it will recieve that delivery and import it as a simple item.

 When we do know that we have connected with a WMM host, we can use that *hello* command to exchange information about the hosts directly, which consists of an *item* that represents that host, whose name is the IP address of that hostmainly of the host's public key, and a set of signatures of it's trusted peers, to vouch for it.